 The Group transacts business in various foreign currencies and therefore is exposed to foreign exchange risk.
-The Group's foreign currency exposures arise mainly from the exchange rate movements of the United States dollar and Chinese Renminbi against the Singapore dollar.
-To the extent possible, sales and purchases which are denominated in United States dollar provide natural hedges.
+The Group's foreign currency exposures arise mainly from the exchange rate movements of the United States dollars and Chinese renminbi against the Singapore dollars.
+To the extent possible, sales and purchases which are denominated in United States dollars provide natural hedges.
 The remaining foreign currency exposure is considered limited.